chanzuckerberg/sorbet-rails/README.md

 ### Overriding generated signatures if needed

 `sorbet-rails` relies on Rails reflection to generate signatures.
-There are features this gem doesn't support yet such as [serialize](https://github.com/chanzuckerberg/sorbet-rails/issues/49) and [attribute custom types](https://github.com/chanzuckerberg/sorbet-rails/issues/16).
+There are features this gem doesn't support yet such as [attribute custom types](https://github.com/chanzuckerberg/sorbet-rails/issues/16).
 The gem also doesn't know the signature of any methods you have overridden.
 However, it is possible to override the signatures that `sorbet-rails` generates.

 For example, here is how to override the signature for a method in a model: